pengfei93/Dual-aae/README.md

-This repository provides a PyTorch implementation of Dual-AAE.
+This repository provides a PyTorch implementation of the paper Dual Adversarial Autoencoders for Clustering.

 # Dependencies